 Holding Hope Guide

 NEDC will provide implementation support to clinicians and services for the Holding Hope Guidance document and workbooks through collaborative and upskilling activities.
-This work will be conducted in collaboration with Holding Hope author, Shannon Calvert.
+NEDC has facilitated a first national workshop to support the practical implementation of the Guide.
+If you and/or your service are interested in partnering in this work, please reach out to the NEDC team.

 Eating disorders and higher weight